California State University, Chico, Glenn Hall Replacement

 The design highlights Chico’s unique culture and campus design, linking the historical traditions, new ideologies and the natural setting of the neighboring Big Chico Creek.
 The design promotes interaction and collaborations, while providing a simple organizational structure for the multi-use facility.
 The new building is divided into two distinct sections separated by an atrium or boulevard.
 One section is four stories; the second section is two stories and situated to create an exterior courtyard.

 The year-round functions, including the department offices are centered in the smaller, two-story structure; program dormant during the summer months are in the larger four-story structure which can then be shut down during the summer.
 Separating these two structures is a large atrium which enables connection through the building to the Big Chico Creek.
 The atrium can double as a reception area for events.
 The student-focused roles of the Centers are co-located on the first floor to maximize visibility and accessibility.
-Faculty offices are grouped on the same floor to promote collaboration and situated on the fourth floor they offer wide views of the campus.
+Faculty offices are grouped on the same floor to promote collaboration and also on the fourth floor to offer stunning views of the campus.

 The terracing creates a significant roof terrace on the third level of the facility, before dropping down to the landscaped courtyard and the creek.
 The roof deck is designed as a multi-functional space for students, faculty and staff.